msolomonTMG/timesheet-githook/README.md

 ## Usage
 - When you commit on a branch that has a JIRA ticket in the name and you do not log time through a [smart commit](https://confluence.atlassian.com/display/FISHEYE/Using+smart+commits#Usingsmartcommits-TransitionyourJIRAissues), a message will pop up asking how long that commit took to code.
+- You can override the ticket in your branch name by including the ticket in your commit message
 - Answer the question in this format:
   - 1d (for one day)
   - 2h (for two hours)